-Once you have received by mail a Letter of Approval from the Manitoba Provincial Nominee Program you are a Manitoba provincial nominee.
+Once you or your representative have received by mail a Letter of Approval from the Manitoba Provincial Nominee Program you are a Manitoba provincial nominee.

-Nomination means that the Province of Manitoba has formally recommended to the Government of Canada that you and your family (eligible accompanying dependants) receive Canadian permanent resident status.
+Nomination means that we have recommended to the Government of Canada that you receive permanent resident status.

 Your next step is to apply to Citizenship and Immigration Canada (CIC) for your permanent resident visa.

 Application forms and instructions are on the CIC website.

 You must submit a separate application to CIC because it is the Government of Canada that issues Canadian permanent resident visas.

 The application process includes submitting forms and personal documents as well as undergoing security, criminal and medical checks.